 NM is a type of cable that contains insulated conductors enclosed within an overall nonmetallic jacket.
 It is commonly known as “Romex®”, which is the brand that is most widely used.
 NM cable contains two or more insulated wires and a bare ground wire.
 NM is normally used in one- and two-family dwellings, and certain multifamily dwellings.
 NM-B is what you will see when shopping for NM cable, which is rated for 90 degrees C (194 degrees F).

 There are many different ways to wire a dwelling during initial construction using NM cable.
 The most common type of NM used are 2-wire and 3-wire.

 A 2-wire NM contains one black wire (usually hot) and one white wire (usually neutral) and a bare ground wire.
 When used in switch wiring, the white wire is sometimes used as a hot wire.

 A 3-wire NM contains a black, red, white, and a bare ground wire.
-The black and red wires can be used for 120 volts A and B phases, or as travelers in 3- or 4-way switch wiring.
+The black and red wires can be used for line voltage A and B phases, or as travelers in 3- or 4-way switch wiring.

 A 12-2 NM cable (2-wire) contains 2 insulated 12 AWG current carrying conductors (black and white) and a bare ground wire.

 A 14-3 NM cable (3-wire) contains 3 insulated 14 AWG current carrying conductors (black, red, white) and a bare ground wire.
 The 2 hot wires are different phases (A and B) and share the neutral wire for return current.